You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 1. What are the most common side effects of Lipitor?

-Muscle pain and weakness, memory loss and confusion, nausea and vomiting, diarrhea, and headaches.
+* Muscle pain and weakness, nausea and vomiting, diarrhea, abdominal pain, headache, and fatigue.

-2. Can low sodium levels interact with Lipitor?
+2. Can a low-sodium diet interact with Lipitor?

-3. What are the consequences of low sodium levels?
+3. What are the benefits of a low-sodium diet?

 5. Should I stop taking Lipitor if I experience side effects?

-No, it's essential to talk to your doctor if you experience side effects.
-They can help you develop a plan to manage the side effects and ensure the medication is working effectively for you.
+* No, it's essential to talk to your healthcare provider if you experience side effects from Lipitor.
+They can help you manage the side effects and determine if you need to adjust your treatment plan.

 DrugPatentWatch - Make Better Decisions